NateEag/how-i-code/drafts/daily-routine.rst

 Handling Interrupts
 -------------------

 Prune notifications ruthlessly.
-Their nature is to interrupt you in case an event requires immediate attention, so turn off notifications for any event you can safely handle via scheduled batch job (whether literal or figurative).
+Their purpose is to tell you about events that require immediate attention, so turn off notifications for any event you can safely handle via scheduled batch job (whether literal or figurative).

 Communications